Knowledge, Information, and Data Architecture Implementations

 Figure 1 – Resiliency Planning & Multi-organizational Involvement

-Feedback from this simulation indicates that this format of learning is extremely effective at breaking down silos and quickly building camaraderie among teammates.
-The simulation rewards not just those who are individually effective, but requires all attendees to work together towards a common goal of serving the shelter populations.
+Feedback from this simulation indicates that this format of learning is extremely effective at breaking down silos.
+Also, quickly building camaraderie among teammates.
+The simulation rewards not just those who are individually effective.
+It also requires all attendees to work together towards a common goal of serving the shelter populations.
 This experience plants the seeds of trusted relationships critical to effective collaboration during a real emergency event.
-It is also our personal hope that both Xentity and other participating companies take the lessons learned from this simulation, and use it to better themselves as businesses and individuals to better serve clients and the public, regardless of the situation.
+It is also our personal hope that both Xentity and other participating companies take the lessons learned from this simulation.
+Then, they use it to better themselves as businesses and individuals to better serve clients and the public.